bigmars91/block/README.md

-This is uBlock official code.
+This is uBlock & adblock & AdGuard official codes.
 Just for myself to test adblock on mobile.
+AdGuardMobileAds.txt (necessary)